craigm2013/F20SC-CW1-Browser/README.md

 # F20SC-CW1-Browser

 ## Purpose
-The aim of this project was to develop a simple web browser in C#, capable of sending HTTP request messages for URLs entered and receiving HTTP response messages without using the C# WebBrowser class, instead performing the HTTP-level communcation directly from within the code.
+This project aimed to develop a simple web browser in C#, capable of sending HTTP request messages for URLs entered and receiving HTTP response messages without using the C# WebBrowser class, instead performing the HTTP-level communcation directly from within the code.
 By accomplishing this I was able to understand a greater range of programming languages and knowledge of the features of different languages

 ## Functionalities
 - Sending HTTP request message